Shirakumo/maiden/README.md

 In order for the handler definition to work smoothly, when `define-handler` is invoked, not an actual handler object is constructed, but instead an `abstract-handler` instance.
 This instance keeps all initialisation options around and is attached to the class it is being defined on.
 When a `consumer` is actually instantiated, it then creates actual handler instances by invoking `instantiate-handler` on the abstract instances on its class.
 These instances are then de/registered whenever the consumer is added/removed from a core.

 There is an additional complication to be aware of.
 If we have an event that is supposed to be directed to a specific instance of a consumer, how can we avoid the handler to be triggered for every instance?
-Colleen solves this problem by implicitly adding a filter test clause to the handler when it is instantiated from its abstract definition.
+Maiden solves this problem by implicitly adding a filter test clause to the handler when it is instantiated from its abstract definition.
 If the definition contains the `:match-consumer` argument, the specified field of the event is tested against the consumer instance, thus avoiding the handler being triggered if it is not of the required instance.

 Additionally, the delivery function is extended through a closure that captures the consumer instance, so that it is possible to refer to it within the handler body.

-Finally, Colleen provides some convenience macros to make common operations easier. `define-command` is a shorthand for defining an event, a handler to execute whatever the event should do, and a matching function to broadcast the event while making it appear like a regular function call. `define-query` is like `define-command` except that its handler automatically responds with a response event that contains the multiple-values-list of the body, and the corresponding function waits for the response, thus completing the illusion of a regular function call, including return values.
+Finally, Maiden provides some convenience macros to make common operations easier. `define-command` is a shorthand for defining an event, a handler to execute whatever the event should do, and a matching function to broadcast the event while making it appear like a regular function call. `define-query` is like `define-command` except that its handler automatically responds with a response event that contains the multiple-values-list of the body, and the corresponding function waits for the response, thus completing the illusion of a regular function call, including return values.

 #### Agents
 The `agent` class only does three things: automatically set the name to its class if it is not explicitly given, change `matches` on agents to test against the class, and signal a `agent-already-exists-error` on `add-consumer` of an agent if an agent with the same name already exists on the core.